what3words/w3w-swift-wrapper/README.md

 #### CocoaPods (iOS 9+, OS X 10.10+)

-You can use CocoaPods to install w3w-swift-wrapperby adding it to your Podfile:
+You can use CocoaPods to install w3w-swift-wrapper by adding it to the target in your Podfile:

 ```
-platform :ios, '9.0'
-use_frameworks!

-target 'MyApp' do
 pod 'what3words', :git => 'https://github.com/what3words/w3w-swift-wrapper.git'
-end
 ```

 ## Usage